I Got the Feeling (Today song)

 I Got the Feeling is a new jack swing song by Motown artists Today, written by Dr. Freeze.
 The first track from their album The New Formula, the single was released on August 17, 1990.
 The song peaked at No. 12 on the Billboard Hot R&B Singles chart.
-It was featured on the soundtrack to the 2004 game Grand Theft Auto: San Andreas on the CSR 103.9 station.
+It was featured on the soundtrack to the 2004 video game Grand Theft Auto: San Andreas on the CSR 103.9 station.